afredston/neus-range-edges/readme.md

 Scripts should be run in the following order:

+1. `get_sst.R`
+1. `clean_temp_data.R`
 1. `get_trawl_data.R`
 1. `clean_trawl_data.R`
 1. `coastline_length.R`
 1. `calculate_edges.R`
 1. `isotherms.R`
 1. `analyze_edges.R`

+Once the scripts above have generated the requisite objects in `processed-data`, then any of the figure files can be run as desired.